The SAFE U Initiative

 To ensure transparency, we wish to make clear that any attempt to plaigarise and/or profiteer our programmes is strictly prohibited.
 We have a zero tolerance policy on unethical, unsafe and dishonest behaviour.
 We will not hesitate to block you if, in addition to the above behaviours, you are guilty of undesirable attributes such as trolling, harassment or poor attitude.

-You can be absolutely sure that we hold ourselves to these same high standards.
+You can be absolutely sure that we hold ourselves to the same high standards that we request of you.

 Volunteer With Us